decentral1se/tasty-discover/README.md

 things that could be worked on immediately.

 ### TODO
-  - [ ] Solve this issue with the missing test output
+  - [ ] Solve current issues
-  - [ ] Get the Travis CI passing (the tests pass already!)
-  - [ ] Get Hspec and Smallcheck under the `tasty-discover` umbrella
   - [ ] Make a full release to Hackage/Stackage (currently candidate)
-  - [ ] `stack haddock` works but the documentation isn't appearing on the candidate page?

-### Standing on the shoulders of other Haskellers
+### Other Haskellers made this possible
-This project wouldn't have been possible without the awesome work of the people involved with the following projects:
+This project borrows / is heavily influenced from the awesome work of the people involved with these projects:

   - [tasty](https://github.com/feuerbach/tasty)
   - [tasty-th](http://hackage.haskell.org/package/tasty-th)
   - [hspec](https://github.com/hspec/hspec)

-Related documentation:
+### Related documentation
   - [hspec-discover documentation][hspecdiscover]
   - [tasty-th documentation][tastythdocs]